bocodigitalmedia/boco-sourced/README.md

 By default, a [uuid] will be generated for the resource's identity.

-You can override the default uuid generator by replacing the `generateUUId` method with your own.
+You can override the default uuid generator by replacing the `generateId` method on the `revisionFactory` with your own.
 Let's demonstrate that behavior:

-    sourced.generateUUId = -> '83ff08d6-d23c-4431-8613-dd5aa3da5e4b'
+    sourced.revisionFactory.generateId = -> '83ff08d6-d23c-4431-8613-dd5aa3da5e4b'

     revision = sourced.createRevision 'User'
     assert.equal '83ff08d6-d23c-4431-8613-dd5aa3da5e4b', revision.resourceId

 We don't want to leave that stubbed generator method there, so let's restore the original.
 Since the original method was defined on the service's `prototype`, we can just delete the overriden property:

-    delete sourced.generateUUId
+    delete sourced.revisionFactory.generateId

 #### revision.resourceVersion